Stevecmd/aws-bootcamp-cruddur-2024/journal/week6.md

 ```
 NOTE:
-add the  /bin/bash after the -it backend-flask-prod if you want to shell inside the contianer.
+add the  /bin/bash after the -it backend-flask-prod if you want to shell into the contianer. <br />

-on the folder aws-bootcamp-cruddur-2023/bin/frontend create a file called run.
+In the folder `aws-bootcamp-cruddur-2023/bin/frontend` create the file `run`.
 ```sh
 #! /usr/bin/bash